-Once your loan request has been moved to the application process, please allow 4-6 weeks for review of all uploaded documents.
+Once your loan request has been moved to the application process, please allow 4-6 weeks for a review of all uploaded documents.
 You may be required to supply additional information or explanations for information received.

 If your application passes the initial screening (credit check, financial projections, background check, etc.) by our loan fund officer, it will be presented to our Loan Advisory Committee for approval.

-Applicants may be asked to clarify submitted information, provide additional information or achieve additional milestones for final decision.
+Applicants may be asked to clarify submitted information, provide additional information or achieve additional milestones for the final decision.